tenable/terrascan-rego-editor/README.md

 7. Update the Rego file to enforce your policy.
 8. Right-click the Rego file and click on `RegoEditor: Scan` to test your policy.

 This extension supports multiple configuration options.
-To view the settings, open the command palette ("Ctrl + Shift + P" for Windows or "CMD + Shift + P" on Mac OS) and search for "RegoEditor: Configuration".
+To view the settings, open the command palette (`Ctrl + Shift + P` for Windows or `CMD + Shift + P` on Mac OS) and search for `RegoEditor: Configuration`.

 From the configuration menu you should be able to customize:
 - The counter suffixed to policies